florentpoujol/Daneel/readme.md

 ## Triggers

-GameObject who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
+GameObjects who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
 Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.
 Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property.